Share This Article

 Mystic Story’s response tried to close the issue, not erase it

 Mystic Story’s current position is clear on paper, even if it has not fully cooled the room.
-According to Soompi, the company said the film was created as an original work and that its internal review found no intentional appropriation and no copyright violation. allkpop separately reported that CEO Jungsu Han had first defended the possibility of AI as an artistic tool before later apologizing and promising there would be no unnecessary AI use in work connected to Billlie or Mystic Story artists.
+According to Mystic Story’s April 25 English statement, as reproduced by Soompi, the company said the film was created as an original work and that its internal review found no intentional appropriation and no copyright violation, while also promising more careful review around AI-related production choices going forward.
+Later, CEO Jungsu Han apologized and said there would be no unnecessary AI use in Billlie or Mystic Story work, according to allkpop's April 25 follow-up.
+That kind of assurance only lands if fans believe the process was actually documented.
 That shift is the real story inside the statement cycle.
 It tells you the label understood the fan pushback was not just about optics.
 It was about trust.
 When a group trades on lore, atmosphere, and visual authorship, the audience expects every part of the rollout to feel deliberate.
 Once that trust gets dented, even a polished apology reads less like closure and more like damage control before release week.

 Billlie’s May comeback now has a sharper stakes question

 Billlie’s album is still scheduled for May 6 at 6 p.m.
-KST, according to Korean coverage from StarNews and allkpop’s teaser updates, so the release itself is not the uncertain part.
+KST, according to Mystic Story’s teaser rollout and our earlier coverage of the comeback schedule, so the release itself is not the uncertain part.
 The bigger question is whether the music can outrun the rollout discourse fast enough to reset the mood.
 That is possible.
 K-pop fans will absolutely lock back in if the songs hit.
 But this controversy changed the frame from “Billlie is finally back with its first full album” to “can Billlie and Mystic Story restore confidence before the album lands?”
 That is a much tougher headline to wear in comeback week.

 There is also a broader industry angle here.
 Billlie has always sold a carefully built universe, and that is exactly why this story traveled beyond the group’s own fandom.
 When labels flirt with AI-adjacent visuals, they are not only making a production choice.
 They are testing how much ambiguity fans will tolerate around authorship.
-The wider K-pop commentary ecosystem, including outlets and podcasts such as The Kpopcast, keeps rewarding acts that feel specific, intentional, and human in their creative identity.
+We argued in our recent piece on K-pop’s relatability era that fans are rewarding campaigns that feel direct, specific, and human on first contact, which is exactly why AI-adjacent ambiguity lands so badly here.
+The wider K-pop commentary ecosystem, including outlets and podcasts like The Kpopcast, keeps rewarding acts that feel specific, intentional, and human in their creative identity.
 That is why this moment matters.
 If Billlie’s full album delivers, the group can still turn the conversation back toward music.
 If it does not, this teaser controversy becomes the story people remember first.